marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niskin/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_PeristalticPump.md

 ### Sampling
 This protocol is designed for samples collected with a Niskin bottle - the samples are expected to be discrete and sealed masses of water that can be transferred to a 1 L Nalgene bottle without contamination (typically from the spout/spigot of the Niskin bottle).
 For our samples, Niskin bottles are remotely triggered to close at a specified depth and collected alongside complementary hydrographic data (using a CTD attached to the Niskin sampling rosette).

 Fill a 1 L Nalgene bottle with 1 L of sample water (seawater or freshwater, pending sampling locality.
 It is important to do this before the sample has sat on the deck in the sun.
-After collecting, if you don’t have time to filter, label, and store bottles in the fridge (4˚C) for up to 12 hours (>4 hours is not ideal).
+After collecting, if you don’t have time to filter, label and store bottles in the fridge (4˚C) for up to 12 hours (>4 hours is not ideal).
 Note the length of time a sample sits in the fridge in the field notebook.

 ### Filtration